Perak F.C.: First-team squad

+Coaching staff (2023)

-Perak Stadium
+Stadium

-Perak FC's home ground is the Perak Stadium.
-Built in 1965, the stadium is part of a larger complex located in Kampung Simee in Ipoh, Perak called the DBI Sports Complex, which hosts other sporting facilities such as the Velodrome Rakyat, the Indera Mulia Indoor Stadium, and the Sultan Azlan Shah hockey stadium.

-While the stadium's official capacity is 42,500, the club only utilises 32,000 for its home matches.
-However, after the Perak Stadium has been renovated for 19th Sukma Games in 2018, the capacity of Perak stadium capacity has been reduced to 27,046.

-Perak TBG using alternative stadium which is Lumut Stadium whenever Perak Stadium is not available or is under renovation.

-Perak Football Complex

-In September 2017, the construction of a new training ground for the use of Perak teams of various levels (senior and youth) was announced.
+Perak FC's home ground was the Perak Stadium.
+Perak TBG used the alternative Lumut Stadium.
+In September 2017, the construction of a new training ground was announced.

 Originally scheduled for completion in February 2018, the training ground dubbed the Perak Football Complex, was eventually completed in 2020.
-Located in Chepor, the training ground consists two fields, one synthetic and one natural.

-Crest and colours
+Coat of arms and colours

-Crest of Perak FA (1921–2015)
+Coat of Arms of Perak FA (1921–2015)

-Perak has historically utilised one primary crest.
+Perak has historically utilised one primary coat of arms (CoA).
 The first, adopted when the club was founded, was the image of a Malayan Tiger, where it is famous in Malaya and remained for more than half-century.
-In 2015, in effort to modernise the club, a new crest was introduced to replace the old crest as the club main crest.
-The club replaced the old crest with new logo and adopted the image Seladang which is more synonym with the Perak football team.
+In 2015, in effort to modernise the club, a new coat of arms was introduced to replace the old arms as the club main coat of arms.
+The club replaced the old coat of arms with new logo and adopted the image Seladang which is more synonym with the Perak football team.
 After being criticized for the lack of quality for the logo, Perak The Bos Gaurus launched a new version of the logo chosen from the logo competition held by the team for 2016 season onwards.
-Perak reused previous crest for 2019 season for all competitions until 2020 season.
+Perak reused previous coat of arms for 2019 season for all competitions until 2020 season.

-Crest of Perak The Bos Gaurus (2016–2018)
+Coat of Arms of Perak The Bos Gaurus (2016–2018)

 Perak The Bos Gaurus have always worn yellow with a bit of black or white colour shirts as their home kit as it is an iconic colour for the club.

 Perak The Bos Gaurus's away colours are usually white and black or various combination colours of white, yellow and black as it represent the colour of Perak's Flag.